zachflem/serversetup/docs/nginx_issue_fix_explanation.md

 success "SSH service restarted with new configuration."
 ```

+Note: If you configured a non-default SSH port, make sure to include `-p $SSH_PORT` in all SSH commands.

 This ensures that even if the SSH connection is interrupted, all script tasks have been completed successfully.